nationalparkservice/acoustic_discovery/README.md

 The process of going from probabilities to Raven detections applies a low-pass filter to the probabilities and then the provided threshold.

+#### Large Files

+Since soundscape recordings are often very long, one of the considerations for this project was to process audio in a stream to avoid loading very large files in memory.
+There is a parameter that controls this in the `process` function of the detector called `chunk_size_minutes`.
+This allows the user to specify how many (whole) minutes of audio to load into memory at a time for processing.
+The output for all chunks is concatenated at the end of processing.
+Note that currently, the detector does not "look-ahead" across the chunk boundaries so there is a gap in detections at these boundaries the size of the detection window.

 ## Installation

 This project was developed for and tested with **Python 3.5**.